sachinlodhi/Splasher_Full/README.md

 background on _Windows(32bit/64bit)_.

 ### _Why?_
-I have been literally fascinated with customization of the desktop environment and one day I have been looking for the automatic wallpaper changer for _Windows_.
+I have been fascinated with the customization of the desktop environment, and one day, I was looking for an automatic wallpaper changer for _Windows_.
-After exploring many options I could conclude that none of the options I tried were _free_ or they had some different kind of limitations.
+After exploring many options, I could conclude that none of the options I tried were _free_ or they had some different kinds of limitations.
-So I decided to write a simple python script which would allow user to select the type of the wallpaper from the one of the biggest library of the photos i.e. _UNSPLASH_.
+So, I decided to write a simple python script that would allow users to select the type of wallpaper from one of the biggest libraries of photos, i.e., _UNSPLASH_.

 [Check _Unsplash_ here](https://www.Unsplash.com "Unsplash")